grscheller/scheller-linux-archive/notes/makeNotes.md

 * `$$` prevents make variable expansion and passes the shell a single `$`
 * Using `./` for start of path to executable
 * Also, I don't put `.` in my `$PATH`
-* I use a tabstop of 4 in vim, so spaces before the "for" above need to be a tab.